christiancervellera/christiancervellera.github.io/index.md

 I am a MRes/PhD student at the [Department of Government](https://www.lse.ac.uk/government) at the London School of Economics and Political Science. <br>
 I am part of the Political Science and Political Economy group, under the supervision of [Valentino Larcinese](https://www.lse.ac.uk/government/people/academic-staff/valentino-larcinese). <br>

-My research interests center around historical political economy, using causal inference tools.
-I am particularly interested in the causes and consequences of political cultures and the dynamics of collective memory. <br>
+My research interests center around historical political economy, using causal inference tools.  <br>

 Before LSE, I worked as a pre-doctoral fellow at [FAIR, Norwegian School of Economics](https://www.nhh.no/en/research-centres/fair) in Bergen. <br>